newfacade/LeetCodeDataset/README.md

 LeetCodeDataset can be used for training as follows:

 1. The dataset is split into training and test sets.
 Problems are ordered by `question_id`, with those having larger `question_id` values used for the test set.
-2. Use `meta.query` as the query and `meta.response` as the response to train the LLM using the training split.
+2. Use `query` as the query and `response` as the response to train the LLM using the training split.

 The number of problems in each version and split is as follows: